How to Make a Successful Midlife Career Change

 Making a successful midlife career change is a long process.
 Depending on the nature of your career change, it can take months and years.
 This is where a career counselor can be helpful, to navigate this process more strategically to maximize your time.

-Here’s what to do: ask five-six people who are similar to you very pointed questions about the job, career path, educational program, company, business, etc. You want to get multiple points of input.
+Here’s what to do: ask five-six people who are similar to you very pointed questions about the job, career path, educational program, company, industry or business.
+You want to get multiple points of input.
 A career counselor can help you identify the relevant questions to ask.

 Watch out for getting advice from friends and family members.
-Rather, focus on finding resources who are particularly knowledgable about the areas you’re interested in and again, get multiple perspectives.
+Rather, focus on finding resources who are particularly knowledgeable about the areas you’re interested in and again, get multiple perspectives.
 Choose your mentors carefully and remember, you get what you pay for.

 5. Keep your power so you don’t feel like you’re losing control.

 - an expert to tell you what to do

 This doesn’t mean not seeking assistance in your career change, but remembering that you are in control.
 This is your career and you know you best.